BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.4.6 =

+* Adding PUC back in since it's going to be like 70 days until we could possibly be on WP.org

 = 0.4.5 =

 * Removed an errant 'echo 3' statement that wasn't ever running in any of our test environments, since they define a constant for Google Maps